Building a Future for Art

 - With your passing, the remainder goes to support the museum.

-For more information on all planned giving options, or to communicate your intention to support the museum with a planned gift, please contact the Development Office at 716.270.8252 or email@example.com.
+For more information on all planned giving options, or to communicate your intention to support the museum with a planned gift, please contact the Advancement Office at 716.270.8252 or email@example.com.

 Please note: You are encouraged to consult your legal representative or tax advisor regarding your personal circumstances.
 The Albright-Knox Art Gallery does not provide tax or legal advice, but welcomes the opportunity to work with you and your professional advisors.